BP Interpreting Days ’27 :: A conference for interpreters by BP Translation Conferences :: Valencia :: 19-20 January 2027

 All speakers will attend the event for free.
 If all goes well (i.e. sufficient number of tickets are sold), the dinners are also included.

 You may also attend one workshop for free.
+(If sufficient number of tickets are sold, you may attend 3 workshops.)

 Also by BP Translation Conferences